-At Mawgan-in-Pydar School, we believe that parents are vital partners in a child’s education, and we feel that engaging and working with parents is essential for children to achieve their full potential.
+At Mawgan-in-Pydar School, we believe that parents are vital partners in a child’s education, and we feel that engaging and working with parents is essential for children to get off to a flying start and achieve their full potential.
 We strive to involve parents in their child’s learning journey to ensure they know how to support their learning at home.
-This starts with our transition process and continues throughout the year.
-Parents are invited to Parent Consultation meetings, Reading and Phonics workshops.
+This starts with our transition process before children join the school and continues throughout the year.
+Parents are invited to Parent Consultation meetings, Reading and Phonics workshops, special events.
 Parents are welcome to arrange an appointment to meet with class teacher at any time.
 Each child has their own individual reading book to practise their reading skills at school.

 Transition to Year One

 The EYFS aims to provide Year one teachers and parents with reliable and accurate information about each child's level of development as they reach the end of the EYFS.
 At Mawgan-in-Pydar School, we ensure that our children are well prepared for transition between all classes.
 Before moving to Year one, children make regular visits to their new classroom and meet their new teachers.
 There is close communication between the EYFS and Year one teachers to ensure that there is a smooth progression into Year one to support and prepare children for the next stage in their learning.

 This is a programme developed by Speech and Language Therapists at Sandwell and West Birmingham University.
 The programme uses short, age-appropriate questions to assess areas of language so that we can support your child in their learning journey.